 - Prior to publication, do not post review content or share it with anyone other than your editor.

 - Tear sheets: Reviews appear in print approximately three months after we receive them.
-Reviewers and publishers receive tear sheets at publication; we maintain the original reviews for 12 months.
+Reviewers and publishers receive tear sheets approximately six weeks prior to print publication; reviews appear online on Choice Reviews three to four months prior to their appearance in print.
+We maintain the original reviews for 12 months.

 - Copyright: The Reviewer Agreement you signed enables us to protect both you and Choice from unauthorized third-party use of reviews.
 American Library Association policy supports granting permission for scholarly use.
 After publication, those wishing to reuse Choice content should contact Permissions@ala-choice.org.